zzyzek/PunchOutModelSynthesis/doc/sokoita-notes.md

 The same idea can be done for crates but some care has to be taken because crates can only be moved by players.

+Only start the flood fill for $(x,y)$ planes that have the full crate count.
+At the very least, this should be the first and last configuration.

+For every crate cell in the full crate $(x,y)$ plane, use that as the start for the flood fill but only allow a flood to a cell if the there's at least one player center tile in the direction.
+As with the player, flood fill backward and forward in time ($z$).

+Keep the intersection of all floods and then remove crate center tiles from the grid at every location not touched by the flood.

+This should be done after the player flood fill to further restrict the space.

+---

+All the above methods can be repeated until no more changes are made.